puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/migrate-dockershim-dockerd.md

 lets you use Docker Engine through the {{<glossary_tooltip term_id="cri" text="Container Runtime Interface">}}.

 {{<note>}}
-If you already use `cri-dockerd`, you aren't affected by the dockershim removal.
+If you already use `cri-dockerd`, the dockershim removal does not impact you.
 Before you begin, [Check whether your nodes use the dockershim](/docs/tasks/administer-cluster/migrating-from-dockershim/find-out-runtime-you-use/).
 {{</note>}}